 Both the SatRunner and the ECT-LITE are customizable, with many options available for different satellite antennas, cellular routers, and various upgrades.
-While the ECT-LITE can be customized in almost every regard- we have our own fabrication shop in the back of our facility- the SatRunner is a bit more restrictive in terms of available customizations.
+While the ECT-LITE can be customized in almost every regard, the SatRunner is a bit more restrictive in terms of available customizations.
 The base brands used for the SatRunner include Winegard for the satellite antenna, Cradlepoint for the cellular router, and Honda for the generator.
-Expedition Communications uses the DataSat product line for the ECT-LITE, with Peplink being used for the cellular router and Honda for the generator.
+Expedition Communications provides any of our mobile satellite antennas, with Peplink being used for the cellular router and Honda for the generator.

 Both communications trailers have base pricing, with custom quotes available depending on what customizations are being requested.
-If larger units are needed, the Expedition Communications ECT-10, ECT-20, or ECT-14 may be the best option.
+If larger units are needed, the ECT-10, ECT-14, and ECT-20 may be the best option.
 Each of these three are much more robust communications trailers, with the ECT-14 and ECT-20 featuring interior workstations.

 Total Cost and Turnaround Time of SatRunner and ECT-LITE

 Turnaround time for both units is somewhat variable, but the SatRunner is usually a bit quicker.
 This depends on current inventory, however, as well as any issues with the supply chain.
 The Expedition Communications ECT-LITE fleet is constantly rotating, meaning that we occasionally have some ready to immediately ship or may have a turnaround time of a few months.
-For example, we currently have a custom ECT-14 trailer available for immediate delivery, but that same vehicle would usually be a 6-8 month lead time.
+For example, we recently delivered a custom ECT-14 trailer with a one-week turnaround,but that same vehicle would usually be a 6-8 month lead time.
 SatRunners are usually available to ship within 6-8 weeks from the date the order is placed, but this timeframe depends on requested customizations and any supply chain issues.

 Other Options for Emergency Communications